ecalderah/Statistics--B.A-Tools/README.md

 ---

 ## TL;DR
-This repository is my public sandbox for selected solutions to statistical problems, financial analysis notebooks, and data-sourcing utilities, developed for coursework and research in economics and quantitative finance.
+This repository is my public sandbox for selected solutions to statistical problems, academic works, financial analysis, and data-sourcing utilities, developed for coursework and research in economics and quantitative finance.
 ---

 > **Development Environment:**